annshinewu/Fundamentals-of-Python/chapter1.md

 print (string1 * 5)      # Prints string 5 times
 print (string1 + "apples!") # Prints concatenated string

-string2 = "This is an exercise to print strings. " print (string2)          # 1.
-Print the complete string
-print (string2[4])       # 2.
+string2 = "This is an exercise to print strings." print (string2)          # 1.
+Print the complete string print (string2[4])       # 2.
 Print the 5th character
 print (string2[4:7])     # 3.
 Print characters from the 5th to 7th (inclusive)
 print (string2[8:])      # 4.
 Print all characters starting from the 9th character (inclusive)
 print (string2 * 7)      # 5.
 Print the string 7 times
-print (string2 + "YAY!") # 6. print a concatentated string by adding "YAY!"
+print (string2 + "YAY!") # 6.
+Print a concatentated string by adding "YAY!"
 ```

 `@sct`